 By default, your YouTube videos can only be 15 minutes long.
 You can post longer videos by going to the upload page and clicking on ‘Increase your Limit’ at the bottom.
 After you have followed the steps to verify your account you will be able to post videos that are a maximum of 11 hours long.

 2. How Big a File Can I Upload?

-Your file size capped at 20GB, initially.
+Your file size was capped at 20GB, initially.
 If you follow the same steps for posting videos longer than 15 minutes then you can also increase your maximum file size to 128GB.